This article was first published on Feb 9, 2018 and has been updated in August 2021.

 A website template is a pre-designed layout for a page or set of pages of a website.
 Essentially, a website template gives designers a relatively simple way to plug content into a website without having to build the website from the ground up.

 Custom websites are generally built from the ground up without any use of a pre-designed layout.
-As a result, custom website can range from $1,600 – $30,000 on the upper range of small business websites.
+As a result, custom websites can become more of an expensive option over using a template.
 Pricing depends highly on advanced functionality.
 If your total marketing budget is over $30,000, then a custom website is more likely a possible opportunity for your website.

 It’s important to remember that custom web design involves more than simply how a website looks.
 It could involve back end coding for custom advanced functionality, lead management, APIs, and ecommerce features.

 Every web design firm will use pre-designed elements such as contact forms, image sliders, and navigation layouts.
 But custom websites have a more intensive planning/design process to customize the website to the needs of the business.

 Many customers don’t realize that when they purchase a custom website, the designer is often basing the design off of a template!
 It makes sense though when you realize that great architects do the same thing.
 Why start from scratch when you can piece together elements that have proven to fit together well in the past?
 The designer customizes the template, but much of the design may stay true to the template that was the original inspiration.

 Here are a few pros and cons you can find from using a custom design versus a template for your website:

 With website design, unique is not always the right choice.
 Statistics repeatedly show that visitors leave websites faster when the design does not conform to what they are used to seeing.
 The visitors coming to your website are looking for consistency.